pombreda/lepl/doc-src/intro.rst

 Introduction
 ============

-Here I start by describing the basic concepts involved in parsing with LEPL, then continue to explore the implementation in more detail.
-It is difficult to know how much to explain --- the first section may be too simple, or later sections too technical.
+Below I will work through a simple example using LEPL.

+The `final section`_ is a technical description of the library.
 Understanding how LEPL works will help you use it more efficiently, but detailed knowledge is not necessary for simple use.

 Matchers